IRF Position on Doping in Sport

-The World Anti-Doping Code (Code) is the core document that harmonises anti-doping policies, rules and regulations within sport organisations and among public authorities around the world.
+The WADA Code is the core document that harmonises anti-doping policies, rules and regulations within sport organisations and among public authorities around the world.

 It works in conjunction with six international standards which describe how the various technical aspects of anti-doping work have to be performed.